Andriamanitra/jailCTF2024/README.md

 [*$<]
 ```
 Unfortunately that approach didn't end up working out.
 The first problem was printing the
-result of the read, which I eventually figured out I could do by causing an error that
+result of the read, which I eventually figured out could be done by causing an error that
 includes the contents of the file in the message (simplest way to do that is unsuccessful
 pattern match with `=> []`).
-The part that took very long time to figure out was figuring
+The part that took very long time to figure out was finding
-out a way to find the filename (as the actual name was randomized by using `/dev/urandom`).
+the filename (as the actual name was randomized by using `/dev/urandom`).

 Interesting side note: If we were able to call [`IO.readlines("|ls")`](https://ruby-doc.org/3.3.5/IO.html#method-c-readlines)
 that would have already given us arbitrary code execution.
 Unfortunately (for some reason I